-The world is moving so much faster nowadays than what feels natural, that many of us need to reach for caffeine, supplements, and whatever it takes to measure up and keep our engines running.
-But, at what cost?
-Riding a roller coaster of highs and lows, what we are being left with is a nervous system that's on constant overdrive - the perfect setup for adrenal fatigue.
+The world is moving so fast nowadays, faster than what feels natural.
+Many of us have become totally reliant on caffeine, supplements, and whatever else it takes to measure up and keep our engines running.
+But at what cost?
+Riding a roller coaster of highs and lows, we are left with a nervous system on constant overdrive - the perfect setup for adrenal fatigue.

 And, of course, the caffeine kick and quick energy boost we get from our go-to coffee drink is no true solution.
 It only temporarily hides the symptoms of an exhausted system in desperate need of some tender loving care, not more caffeine.

 If you are experiencing adrenal fatigue, perhaps you should reconsider your relationship with coffee and seek a better alternative as a partner and ally in this frenzied world.
 By far, the best choice you can make is Ceremonial Cacao.
 A closer look at what adrenal fatigue is and the active ingredients in coffee vs. the active ingredients in Ceremonial Cacao will show you why.

 Just above our kidneys lie two tiny glands called the adrenals.
 Intricately related to hormone production and nervous system function, these small glands play a huge role in energy management.
 The adrenals release hormones associated with the "fight-or-flight" or stress response in our body, mobilizing our central nervous system to take action for survival.

 Naturally, the adrenals cannot distinguish between perceived stress and actual life-threatening events and respond to both in the same way.
 So, when our life is burdened with unresolved mental, emotional, and physical troubles, the adrenal glands are on overdrive.
 Trying to keep up with the demands of never-ending stress (perpetual fight-or-flight arousal) in the nervous system, they become fatigued.